profSeeger/LA558_Chris_Seeger/exercises/ex2b.md

 ![My Exercise 2b map](ex2b_2.jpg)

-# This is not my map!!
+### This is not my map.
+It is an example of an external link
 ![external link](https://ontheworldmap.com/usa/state/iowa/map-of-iowa.jpg)